Garden & Lawn

 Vitax SBK 1L Brushwood Killer Tough Weedkiller

-At first sight, Vitax SBK Brushwood Tough Weedkiller is similar to the Roundup Super Concentrate Tough Weedkiller we reviewed earlier.
-They both deal very well with woody weeds such as brambles, thistles, nettles, dock, ivy, hardwood saplings, and tree stumps.
+Vitax SBK Brushwood Tough Weedkiller is what we used to use in the nursery before we used Gallup and Rootblast.
+It’s similar to the Roundup Super Concentrate Tough Weedkiller I reviewed earlier.
+They both deal very well with woody weeds such as brambles, thistles, nettles, dock, ivy, hardwood saplings, and even tree stumps.
 But there is one very big difference: Vitax SBK Brushwood Tough Weedkiller does NOT harm grass.
 That’s right, this product won’t kill off your lawn.

-The reason is that the Vitax SNX product contains triclopyr and not glyphosate.
+The reason is that the Vitax SNX product contains triclopyr and not glyphosate like all the other weedkillers.
 Triclopyr is effective on woody plants and broadleaf weeds, but it does not affect grass.
-This makes Vitax the only weed killer on our list you can use without having to worry about killing your lawn.
-You can even use it on your lawn if you have lots of weeds there too; it’s especially good for violets.
-This is still a systemic weed killer that gets right down into the roots to destroy the plant.
+This makes Vitax the only weed killer on my list you can use without having to worry about killing your lawn.
+You can even use it on your lawn if you have lots of weeds there, too.
+This is still a systemic weed killer that gets right down into the roots to destroy the weed.

-Vitax does have a residual effect so you can expect the spray to linger in the soil for a few weeks after application.
+Vitax does have a residual effect, so you can expect the spray to linger in the soil for a few weeks after application.
 This does stop you from planting in the area straight away.
 The active ingredient is biodegradable with a half-life of 60 days, but it remains active in dead vegetation for up to 90 days.
-As such, this weed killer must be applied at least six weeks before re-cultivating or sowing.
+As such, this weed killer must be applied at least six weeks before re-cultivating or sowing, which is why, in the nursery, we switched to Gallup.

 Pros